CURRENT FOR THE 2019-20 SEASON. Last Updated: July 22, 2019.

 Marching Band is a physical activity and also involves extensive travel to areas away from school.
 ALL students must have a completed medical history and emergency medical release form on file before they will be permitted to participate.

-Hard copies of the medical forms as well as the electronic submission of the Preferred Contact Information/Contract forms must be completed and turned in to the Band Director before students will be allowed to participate in any band events.
+Hard copies of the medical forms must be completed and turned in to the Band Director before students will be allowed to participate in any band events.